bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 Phillips and Rozworski's response to Hayek is similarly confused.

-Hayek argued[^15] that there would be three types of information a central planning board would require but find impossible to marshall.
+Hayek argued[^15] that there would be three types of information a central planning board would require but find impossible to marshal.
 First, a very granular and constantly updated inventory of all production goods, their state of repair (e.g. remaining useful lifetime of a machine) and location.
 Second, mathematical functions (think: